-The staff of the Shelton State Libraries works to sustain an academic, or collegiate, library environment while nurturing and supporting undergraduate and vocational/technical instruction.
+The staff of the Shelton State Libraries works to sustain an academic and collegiate library environment while nurturing and supporting undergraduate and vocational/technical instruction.
 The library staff strives to be service-centered, adding value to information sources through library services.

 The staff of the Shelton State Libraries will treat all library users respectfully and professionally.